 Recipe Notes

-A few notes on the royal icing: For the best results, the royal icing on the cookies needs to dry overnight before you package or store them, so be sure to factor this drying time into your cookie preparation.
-This recipe will probably produce too much royal icing for the cookies, but I greatly prefer to have a little extra icing versus not enough!
-If you find yourself with leftover icing, you can store it in the refrigerator in airtight container for up to a week, or freeze for 2-3 months.
+Royal icing notes: This recipe will (probably) produce too much royal icing for the cookies, but I greatly prefer to have a little extra icing versus not enough!
+If you find yourself with leftover icing, you can store it in the refrigerator in an airtight container for up to a week, or freeze it for up to 6 months.
 The icing will separate if left for more than a few hours, so when this happens, you can re-mix it to restore it to its original texture.

 Original recipe: This recipe has been updated from when it was originally published.
 You can find the original version of the recipe here.